civiform/docs/docs/user-manual/civiform-admin-guide/program-migration.md

 ## Importing a program

-1. Once the PROGRAM_MIGRATION_ENABLED flag is enabled, you will see a new link on the program dashboard page that says “Import existing program”.
+1. Look for the “Import existing program” link on the program dashboard page.
    <img width="498" alt="Import program image" src="https://github.com/user-attachments/assets/9554f809-cc4a-4743-a545-83727ad126c7">
 2. Click this link to be taken to the program import page and follow the instructions there to import a program.